 |

-Their international reputation notwithstanding, regular
+international reputation notwithstanding, regular Polish

-of greeting, albeit those eager to appear pretty gallant or
+greeting, albeit those eager to appear pretty gallant or

 old-fashioned still insist.